llee-125/Homework-02/Homework/README.md

 # Louise Lee Portfolio

+## Next Steps
+* Seeing 2 "problems" in termal, but cannot identify the issues.
+* Update with ongoing concepts

 ## Goals & Motivation
 The purpose of this project is to introduce myself, display completed coding projects and to highlight accomplishments to become a Fully-Stacked Programmer.